koalyptus/TableFilter/README.md

 users to filter and limit the data displayed within a long table.
 The script automatically adds a filter grid bar at the top of the desired table.

+TableFilter is based on the HTML Table Filter generator script, it is a modernized version of it.

 ##Features
 * Convert a regular HTML table into an advanced grid component providing:
     * Advanced columns filtering model